GOVERNING boards and commissions CALENDAR

 The Sanger Planning Commission is comprised of seven members appointed by the city council and is a permanent advisory body to the council on matters related to planning and development.
 The commission holds regularly scheduled public meetings to consider land use and zoning matters presented by staff.

-The next meeting of the Measure S Citizens Oversight Committee will be at 6 p.m. on May 13.
-It was rescheduled from May 7.
+The next meeting of the Measure S Citizens Oversight Committee will be at 6 p.m. on on June 4.

 The City of Sanger is accepting applications to fill two positions on the committee.
 (Melissa Griggs recently resigned and Mike Montelongo is filling out the term of another member, James Miser, who resigned earlier.
 Montelongo's term will end on June 30.)